 To answer this question, we’re taking a top-down approach.

 And by that, I mean we’ll start with a top-level look at the estimated total traffic of a website.

 And then we’ll peel back one layer at a time to reveal each piece of data in more detail.

 Here is a quick overview:

-- All website traffic - We’ll start by looking at the total amount of traffic the site gets each month, check estimated engagement metrics, and break down the numbers by device type.
+- All website traffic - We’ll start by looking at the total amount of traffic a website gets each month, check estimated engagement metrics, and break down the numbers by device type.

-- By channel - Next layer down, we’re looking at the amount of traffic coming from different sources.
+- By channel - Next layer down, we’re looking at how much traffic is coming from different sources.
 For example, we can check traffic numbers and trends across different channels like organic, paid, social, email and referral.
 Then, drill down into each channel to see the exact strategies competitors are using to drive that traffic.